1919 World Series

 The teams returned to Cincinnati for Game 6.
 Dickie Kerr, starting for the White Sox, was not as dominant as in Game 3, while Dutch Ruether was on the mound for the Reds, six days after winning the Series' opener with a complete game.
 Chicago manager Kid Gleason was still struggling to get production out of the lead-off spot, and once again benched Nemo Leibold, inserting Shano Collins back into the line-up.
 The Reds' Pat Moran was unwilling to tinker with a winning formula, and left Bill Rariden behind the plate, leaving the better-hitting Ivey Wingo on the bench.

-The score remained 4-4 into extra innings, as the Reds stranded base runners in the seventh and eighth innings, while ending both the sixth and ninth with a runner caught stealing.
-In the top of the tenth, Chick Gandil drove in Weaver with a single to make it 5-4 for Chicago, and Kerr closed it out with a rare one-two-three inning to record his - and Chicago's - second win.
+The score remained 4-4 as the game went into extra innings, as the Reds stranded base runners in the 7th and 8th innings, while ending both the 6th and 9th with a runner caught stealing.
+In the top of the 10th, Chick Gandil drove in Weaver with a single to make it 5-4 for Chicago, and Kerr closed it out with a rare one-two-three inning to record his - and Chicago's - second win.

 Game Seven: October 8